cal-itp/eligibility-server/docs/getting-started.md

 The test suite runs against every pull request via a GitHub Action.

-There are two different .env files to test against, to ensure the tests cover different `INPUT_HASH_ALGO` and `INPUT_FILE_PATH` types.
-To run tests on both files:

-1. From the main directory, run `coverage run -m pytest -m databasetest; coverage run -m pytest -m settingstest`
-2. To see the test coverage report, run `coverage report -m`

 ### Destroy and recreate database

 In testing the database, you may need to teardown the database and restart a database from scratch.